 The Witches by Roald Dahl

-I saw part of the movie of this when I was a kid and it scared. me. to. death.
+You can’t have a Halloween book list without witches!
+I saw part of the old version of this movie when I was a kid and it scared. me. to. death.
 So I’ve never read the whole book, but we had a CD with the first chapters of a bunch of different Roald Dahl books and Ella LOVED this one.
 The new audio versions of Roald Dahl’s books are insanely good – The Witches is narrated by Miranda Richardson.

 Bunnicula by Deborah and James Howe

-This is such a perfect Halloween chapter book – it’s not too long, and it’s not overly scary, just the right amount spooky.
+This is such a perfect Halloween chapter book and a great first Halloween read aloud book – it’s not too long, and it’s not overly scary, just the right amount spooky.
 Plus, the audiobook version includes the first three books, so you’ll be covered for the whole month!
 The ideal Halloween read alouds or listens!

 The Best Halloween Ever by Barbara Robinson